 For more information, see Giving agents access to Explore.

 A dashboard is your window into your business information.

 Zendesk provides you with pre-built dashboards that contains information about your support metrics, agent activity, and more.
 You can use pre-built best practices dashboards, duplicate them to create editable copies, or create completely new dashboards.

-A dashboard is made up from components known as widgets which can contain a range of different items such as queries, images, text, and more.
+A dashboard is made up from components known as widgets which can contain a range of different items such as reports, images, text, and more.
 You can add as many widgets as you want to a dashboard, and arrange them in whatever format suits your needs.
 Finally, you can share dashboards with others in your organization.